Advising & Registration

-Generally, registration is open during a mid-semester window for about one month then it will reopen a week prior to the first day of classes.
-To see the specific dates for registration check the VSU Academic calendar and the Student Message Board.
-Prior to the open registration period, your advisor will lift your advising flag allowing you to register for classes.
-If your advisor has not received a revised plan of study and a note describing the changes and why they are being made, he or she will assume that your last approved advising plan is in force.
+Generally, registration is open for a one-month window at mid-semester and reopens again a week prior to the first day of classes.
+Check the electronic message board (EMB) at FamilyWorks and/or see the VSU Academic Calendar for specific registration dates.
+Prior to open registration periods, your advisor will lift your advising flag, which allows you to register for classes.
+If your advisor has not received a revised Plan of Study and a note or email describing the changes and the reason for them, he or she will assume that your last approved advising plan is in force.

 We encourage you to meet with your faculty advisor whenever you are considering making changes to your plan of study or whenever you have questions about the order and availability of coursework.
 It is your responsibility to register for the proper coursework, take the appropriate pre-requisites, and meet all graduation requirements.

-- Revised copy of the plan of study form
+- A revised copy of the Plan of Study form